TAIL streams updates from a source, table, or view as they occur.

 ||Whether to include detailed progress information.
 See

-TAIL emits a sequence of updates.
+TAIL emits a sequence of updates as rows.
 Each row contains all of the columns of

 the nature of the update: